-Spanish scientists grow artificial skin using umbilical stem cellsNovember 22nd, 2013 in Medical research /
+Spanish scientists grow artificial skin using umbilical stem cellsNovember 22, 2013 in Medicine & Health / Medical research

 This important scientific breakthrough, developed by the University of Granada, will aid the immediate use of artificially-grown skin for major burn patients, since the skin could be stored in tissue banks and made available when needed.